GraymonDgt/SRB2Archipelago/README.md

   Make sure you aren't running SRB2 off of an external drive that may have a slow file transfer speed.

+- APTranslator.dat can't be found/ apgamedat.dat can't be found

+  If you have ever used the installer to install SRB2 and not the zip archive, search all your drives (likely just your C Drive) for the file "apgamedat.dat" and delete the srb2 directory.

 # ADDITIONAL NOTES

 Type "hub" into the console to return to the hub at any time.